tomcl/HowToUseGitTJWC/README.md

 In general `git reset` and `git checkout` commands have many options and can do other things: beware of this when using them since it is easy to get them wrong.
 Above is the case where they operate on the current (active) branch to roll back commits.

 You may want to use some more powerful GUI than Github desktop to use these commands, however my advice would be not to do so.
 Github desktop is limited in functionality but easy to use and bomb-proof.
 I recommend it for most day to day use.
-For anything more advanced you need to be using git with a command line and understanding more what you are doing.
+For anything more advanced you need to be using git with a command line, or a sophisticated GUI like [SmartGit](#tools),  and understanding what you are doing.

 ## Controlling which Files Git Tracks